BloodyMach/RobloxToSteamLibrary/README.md

 npm run steam https://www.roblox.com/games/920587237/Adopt-Me
 ```

-**Note**: You must restart Steam to see the new game.
-The shortcut includes a helper script to ensure Steam correctly detects when you are playing.
+**Note**: You must restart Steam (make sure to shut down the background process as well) to see the new game.
 ## License

 [MIT](https://choosealicense.com/licenses/mit/)